 Math wasn’t my favourite school subject when I was a homeschooler, and it’s not my daughters’ favourite subject either.
-I’ve grown into an appreciation of numbers and how they work.
-Sunshine and Lily are still in the whine and complain and gag and procrastinate and negotiate stage of their dislike.
 When we had the chance to review a new math program lately, I jumped at it and it’s been a huge success!
 Here’s why we love the Teaching Textbooks 3.0 homeschool math curriculum.

 I received two 1-year subscriptions and compensation for this post; all opinions expressed are my own.